BrainStone/MCPackPacker/README.md

 # MCPackPacker

-Scripts to compress and pack Minecraft datapacks and resource packs
+Scripts to compress and pack Minecraft datapacks and resource packs.